Shirk (Islam)

-Shirk (شِرْك) in Islam is a sin often roughly translated as 'idolatry' or 'polytheism', but more accurately meaning 'association [with God]'.
+In Islam, Shirk (شِرْك) is a sin often roughly translated as "idolatry" or "polytheism", but more accurately meaning "partnerism or association [with God]".
 (Note: These translations have been criticized by Nicolai Sinai as inaccurate.
 According to him, the terms idolatry and polytheism have a narrow definition of worshipping images, betraying the Quranic meaning.
 In the Quran, those who commit shirk may place an idol, but the sin itself consists of associating something with God.)
 It refers to accepting other divinities or powers alongside God as associates.
 In contrast, Islam teaches that God does not share divine attributes with anyone, as it is disallowed according to the Islamic doctrine of tawhid.
-The Quran, the central religious text of Islam, states in 4:48 that God will not forgive shirk if one dies without repenting of it.
+The Quran—the central religious text of Islam—states in Surah an-Nisa, that God will not forgive shirk if one dies without repenting of it.